Film Independent Spirit Awards 2020 Winners: The Complete List

 Marielle Heller

-Kelly Reichardt
+Kelly Reichardt- WINNER

 Lulu Wang